dlebansais/PgBuilder-Disclosed/README.md

 + Select version 334 (this should be the latest version) and download it.
 + During download, make sure the "Load version fast" check box is checked, this will create the cache file.
 + Once the cache has been created, PgBuilder can be run, and it will locate the cache file automatically.

-## Purpose

-This application can be used to simulate a build based on two skills, various gear items and theirs mods.

 ## Skills and abilities